How do I join the Stuart Hall library?

 Register online prior to arrival, membership is free and open to all.

 Do I need to book a space to use the library?

 No, we have a number of study spaces for walk-in visitors.

 What can I take into the library?

 You can take pencils, paper, laptops and books into the library.
 Bags, coats, food and drink (except bottled water) must be left in lockers.
 Portable scanners are not permitted into the library.
-Exchange proof of ID at library reception for a locker key.
+Exchange proof of library membership card at library reception for a locker key.

 Can I suggest new resources for the Stuart Hall Library?